katenjoki/analytics_eng_project/README.md

-#  Data Pipeline using Airflow(docker), GCP, BigQuery and DBT.
+#  Data Pipeline using Airflow, GCP, BigQuery and DBT.

-This project is a continuation of the [Simple ETL Data Pipeline](https://github.com/katenjoki/simple_data_pipeline).
-If you're interested, you can also check out this repo where I [ingested data into local PostgreSQL using airflow and docker](https://github.com/katenjoki/postgresql_airflow/tree/master) using the same data.

 # Table of contents